FIN - Finance

 FIN 5000 Financial Statement - Analysis & Modeling Cr.
 3

-Tools and techniques necessary to build dynamic cash flow models.
-Advanced discussion on the relationship between the financial statements, modeling techniques to professionally present forecasts, valuations and transactional analyses.
-Successful completion of introductory courses in accounting and finance is required for this class and a basic working knowledge of Microsoft Excel is strongly recommended.
+Introduction to foundational concepts used in corporate financial statement analysis, including application of specific financial modeling tools, and an overview and practical application of techniques necessary to build dynamic cash flow models.
+The course includes advanced discussions on the relationship between the financial statements, and using Excel, students will learn how to build analytical and proforma models themselves to understand the decision-making inputs used by corporate finance professionals.
+The course concludes with a discussion on professionally presenting model outputs, forecasts, valuations, and transactional analyses for management review.
+Successful completion of introductory courses in accounting and finance is required for this class.
+It is highly recommended that students have a basic working knowledge of Microsoft Excel prior to enrollment in the course.
 Replaces ACC 5000 for finance majors.
 Offered for undergraduate credit only.
 Offered Fall, Winter.

 Prerequisites: ACC 3010 with a minimum grade of C and FIN 3290 with a minimum grade of C